DariaDanilova/database_administration/task4/readme.md

 ![3](https://user-images.githubusercontent.com/61746700/159160608-82304974-e860-4e6d-b31e-b97ad3be0d55.png)

-In the ODMT database, we will create the *hr_test* tablespace, the *hr_test_role* role, grant this role the necessary privileges and create the *hr_test* user, assigning him the created role.
-And we will give this user the privilege of reading, writing to the directory created earlier.
+In the ODMT database create the *hr_test* tablespace, the *hr_test_role* role, grant this role the necessary privileges and create the *hr_test* user, assigning him the created role.
+And give this user the privilege of reading, writing to the directory created earlier.

 ![4](https://user-images.githubusercontent.com/61746700/159160671-00ff3eae-444b-4b22-9456-bd28f080e342.png)

 Let's create an *employees2* table in the *hr_test* schema, with the same structure as the employees table in the *hr* schema.
-And we'll do a TRUNCATE to clear it of data.
+And execute TRUNCATE command to clear it of data.

 ![5](https://user-images.githubusercontent.com/61746700/159160711-cf563178-2279-47a1-9995-db2052170639.png)